chstan/arpes/docs/advanced-plotting.md

 If you encounter a use case you think should be supported, get in contact with Conrad and he can add the functionality, or become a [contributor](/contributing).

-## PyPES plotting routines and techniques
+## PyARPES plotting routines and techniques

 * [Stacked EDC/line plots](/stack-plots)
 * [Fermi surfaces](/fermi-surfaces)